acmiyaguchi/iyse4620-birdcall-distributions/app/src/routes/TraceSummary.md

   paginationSize={10}
 />

-Observe how the random effects are more significant in the simpler `intercept_car` model than in the more complex `intercept_car_spatial` model.
+Observe how the random effects explain more of the variance in the simpler `intercept_car` model than in the more complex `intercept_car_spatial` model.

 ### poisson parameter $\mu$